velanms/blog/blog/content/search.md

 ---
-title: "Search" # in any language you want
+title: "Search"
-layout: "search" # is necessary
+layout: "search"
-# url: "/archive"
-# description: "Description for Search"
+description: "Enter keywords to search the posts published in this blog."
 summary: "search"
 placeholder: "placeholder text in search input box"
 ---